aniruddha17938/Counter/README.md

 # Counter
-HTML, CSS, JS project 5
+Simple Counter made using HTML, CSS, and JS